-Traditionally, there has been a high concentration of the Gorkha soldiers in Indian forces taking part in the wars from Darjeeling hills.
-There has been over 75 soldiers who have gallantly died in such operations post India's independence.
+Traditionally, the Gorkha Regiment has been a strong force in Indian Army where numerous Gorkha soldiers from Darjeeling hills serve the nation.
+There has been over 75 soldiers who have gallantly died in wars & operations following India's independence.

 In 1984, the Batasia Loop was chosen as a suitable site.
 Soon during a visit of the then Defense Minister of India, the blue print of the project was shared with him.
 He was also requested to help with the matter so that the Indian Railways agreed to transfer the Batasia land to the Zila Sainik Board for erection of the War Memorial.

 The Railway Ministry agreed to transfer of the land area in the Batasia Loop that measured some 50,000 square feet.
 In November 1990, the Zila Sainik Board formally took over the land for a compensation of little over Rupees 46,000.
 By then the DGHC (Darjeeling Gorkha Hill Council) that was set up in 1988 was already fully functional.

 The erstwhile chairman of the council Subash Ghising supported the cause and a turnkey project was awarded to a private party in 1994 to construct the memorial along with some associated works.

 The War Memorial was completed and inaugurated on 18th April 1995.
 It comprises of a large raised platform which is oval in shape with a length of 37-foot and a maximum width of 24-foot.
 There is a triangular shape granite cenotaph in the middle which is 30-foot high.
 At the base of the cenotaph there is Roll of Honor with names of those who died along with the dates.